xpn-arcos/xpn/README.md

     To build Expand you need to execute:
     ```
     cd $HOME/src
-    ./xpn/build-me -m <MPICC_PATH> -i <INSTALL_PATH>
+    ./xpn/build-me -m <full path to your mpicc compiler> \
+                   -i <full path to where XPN and MXML are going to be installed>
     ```
-    Where:
-    * MPICC_PATH is the full path to your mpicc compiler.
-    * INSTALL_PATH is the full path of the directory where XPN and MXML are going to be installed.

-    For example:
-    ```
-    cd $HOME/src;
-    ./xpn/build-me -m /opt/software/install-mpich/bin/mpicc -i $HOME/xpn_bin
-    ```

-    Where:
-    * MPI distribution is installed at '/opt/software/install-mpich'
-    * Installation directory will be $HOME/xpn_bin

 ## 2. Executing XPN